rk-lindsey/chimes_lsq/README.txt

     file can be used to test the consistency of the MD code with the reported forces.

-6.)
-Delete the first two lines of params.txt, this just tells you the RMS force error value and the maximum difference between fitted and DFT force.

 Part B: calculating short-range part of the force.

 6.)
-If you plot the forces (plot every 2nd point in params.txt), you will see that they equal exactly 0 up until a certain (short) distance.
+If you plot the spline forces (plot every 2nd point in params.txt), you will see that they equal nearly 0 up until a certain (short) distance.
 Then they will be oscillating for a few 0.1 Angs, then they will become very well-defined.
 This is because the values of A are average over interatomic distances sampled in the DFT-MD.

-The spline force and potential can be conveniently plotted with the code spline_vals.pl.
+The spline force and potential can be conveniently plotted with the code fmatch/bin/spline_vals.pl.
 The negative of the force is placed in spline.[0-2].txt, while the potential is placed in splinepot.[0-2].txt.  spline.0.txt is the O-O interaction. spline.1.txt is the O-H interaction, while spline.2.txt is the H-H interactions.

 The MD code splines_md supplements unoccupied values of the spline table with a repulsive force to ensure that the MD simulation is stable.